NupurKapoor02/NupurKapoor02.github.io/_posts/2024-04-23-Building a Three-Tier Application with Docker: A Step-by-Step Tutorial.md

 ### Step 2: Frontend Setup

 Now, let's delve into setting up a frontend application using React and Docker.
-You'll need to incorporate your own React application into this directory structure and to create the conatiner of the react app, you need to create a Dockerfile in the frontend folder.:
+You'll need to incorporate your own React application into this directory structure and to create the container of the react app, you need to create a Dockerfile in the frontend folder.
 ```tsql
 frontend/
 │